amolabs/docs/protocol.md

     "amount": "_currency_"
   }
   ```
-where `validator` is the only public key tyep other than P256 public key used
+where `validator` is the only public key type other than P256 public key used
 in AMO blockchain protocol.
 It must be obtained from underlying Tendermint
 node, but in HEX encoding, not Base64 encoding. `amount` is amount of AMO coin
 to be locked as stake.